pymedusa/Medusa/readme.md

 =====
 Automatic Video Library Manager for TV Shows.
 It watches for new episodes of your favorite shows, and when they are posted it does its magic.

-#### Features
+#### Exclusive features
+ - Supports TVMaze and TMDB indexers
  - Manual search episodes (you choose what to snatch based on all kind of info: provider, seeds, release group)
  - Manual search for subtitles (useful when subtitle has low score because of typo in filename or alternative title)
  - Uses 'guessit' library to parse and enrich existing info (more precise than regexes)
  - Improved Anime shows support
+ - Faster DailySearcher|Backlog|Find propers as we only process new items.
+Already processed items are discarded.
+ - Option to clean Kodi library when replacing existing files
+ - Better quality explanations and consistent quality code in all threads
+ - See on the fly if your backlogged episodes will be increased/reduced while changing qualities
+ - Postpone Post Processing until Medusa downloads wanted subtitle (useful to only show media if subtitle available)
+ - Clean up any leftover files/folders if media file is deleted
+ - Nightly showupdater updates only the season of the show, which has been updated by the indexer, for tvdb and tmdb.

+ #### Features
  - Kodi/XBMC library updates, poster/banner/fanart downloads, and NFO/TBN generation
  - Sync your shows with Trakt.
 Keep shows/episode updated in Trakt watchlist
- - Option to clean Kodi library when replacing existing files
  - Configurable automatic episode renaming, sorting, and other processing
  - Easily see what episodes you're missing, are airing soon, and more
  - Automatic torrent/nzb searching, downloading, and processing at the qualities you want